 If at any time you do not wish to receive any further Direct Marketing Communications from us, you may ask us not to send you any further information about products and services and not to disclose your information to other organisations for that purpose.
 You may do this at any time by using the “unsubscribe” facility included in the email or by contacting us via the details set out at the top of this document.

 9. Cross border disclosure

-Any personal information provided to us may be transferred to, and stored at, a destination outside Australia, where we may have entered into contractual arrangements with third party service providers to assist us with providing our goods and services to you.
+Any personal information provided to us may be transferred to, and stored at, a destination outside Australia, where we may have entered into contractual arrangements with third-party service providers to assist us with providing our goods and services to you.
 Further, if you are an officer or employee of Seymour Whyte Limited, your personal information may be disclosed outside Australia to our investors or potential investors.
-Personal information may also be processed by staff or by other third parties operating outside Australia who work for us or for one of our suppliers, agents, partners or related companies.
+Personal information may also be processed by staff or by other third parties operating outside Australia who works for us or for one of our suppliers, agents, partners or related companies.

 By submitting your personal information to us, you expressly agree and consent to the disclosure, transfer, storing or processing of your personal information outside of Australia.
 In providing this consent, you understand and acknowledge that countries outside Australia do not always have the same privacy protection obligations as Australia in relation to personal information.
 However, we will take steps to ensure that your information is used by third parties securely and in

 The Privacy Act 1988 requires us to take such steps as are reasonable in the circumstances to ensure that any recipients of your personal information outside of Australia do not breach the privacy principles contained within the Privacy Act 1988.

 If you do not agree to the transfer of your personal information outside Australia, please contact us by via the details set out at the top of this document.